 Genre: Christian romance

-Lila lives alone in a secluded location and hasn’t leave her property for pretty much anything for years.
+Lila lives alone in a secluded location and hasn’t left her property for pretty much anything for years.
 She raises butterflies and is happy to just be alone with them.
 Until her life is disrupted by a man who wants her to sell him some butterflies for a butterfly release at her sister’s wedding.
 Harvey’s presence and persistence chip away at the fortress she’s built around herself and make her question if she’s really happy with her life the way it is.

 On the surface, The Butterfly Recluse is a sweet, clean romance with some simple faith thrown in.
 There is a twist near the end and an action-filled climax.
 For me, it was a middle-of-the-road read.
 Harvey’s persistence annoyed me, and it was difficult for me to like him for a while.

 Lila’s reclusiveness was what first interested me in the book.
 I am an extreme everything social (shy introvert with extreme social anxieties and even anti-social at times) that could easily lead to becoming a recluse in the right circumstances.
 In the end, though, her reasons for becoming a recluse weren’t related to her personality so much as caused by PTSD from a traumatic event in the past.
 Even still, she seemed to overcome her near-agoraphobia a little too easily from my perspective.
 And as far as her PTSD goes, I could see where the author was bringing it out, but I felt it was swept away too easily in some areas.
 Meanwhile, at one point, she really overreacts to what I assumed was an innocent statement (we never really know for sure) related to her past trauma, for the sake of the plot.